← Back to homepage

 Case Study — TikTok PayLater

-Designing Buy Now, Pay Later for the world's fastest-growing commerce platform
+Designing Buy Now, Pay Later for the world's fastest-growing e-commerce platform

 As the lead designer on TikTok PayLater, I drove the end-to-end product experience across Southeast Asia, the United States, Europe, and Latin America — a deeply complex financial product spanning three interconnected journeys: activation (KYC, onboarding, credit underwriting), payment (checkout, installment selection, disbursement), and post-purchase management (repayment, bill tracking, credit adjustments).
 I worked hand-in-hand with product and engineering to ship consumer financing at global scale, in partnership with Klarna, PayPal, Kredivo, and Atome.